jforozcoo/bouncing-ball-mechanics/README.md

 # bouncing-ball-mechanics
-Two-dimensional simulation of a ball bouncing off an irregular surface.

 This model simulates a ball bouncing in a surface that is represented by a 2D- curve.

-This model could be used to physics classes.
+The model could be used to physics classes.

 Here an output example: